-The first time I heard the word overfunctioning, I was at a networking event chatting with a room full of other female solopreneurs.
+The first time I heard the word overfunctioning I was at a networking event chatting it up with a room full of other female solopreneurs.
 Eventually, the topic of self-care came up, and I shared that almost all of my clients were busy.
 They were juggling multiple roles and commitments at work, at home, and in their communities.
 And they were tired.
 Really, really tired.

 That’s when someone in the group asked if I’d ever heard the term overfunctioning.
 At the time, I hadn’t.
-And even though I still didn’t exactly know what the word meant, it resonated with me.
+But even though I didn’t exactly know what the word meant, it resonated with me.
+Deeply.
 And I wasn’t the only one, because everyone else in the group nodded knowingly in recognition.

 When I worked in the corporate wellness space, my calendar was frequently double-booked with meetings.
 At the time, I wasn’t skilled at setting healthy boundaries, and I said ‘yes’ to everything thinking I didn’t have a choice.
 Plus, I was a people-pleaser who hated the idea of letting anyone down.
 On several occasions, I found myself dialed into two conference calls at the same time–my company phone on one ear and my personal phone on the other–listening anxiously in case my name was mentioned and I needed to answer a question.
 It was a completely unsustainable existence.